Aksar112/kivixa/docs/README.md

 ## Usage

-For a complete guide on how to use all the features of Kivixa, please see the [User Documentation](USER_GUIDE.md).
+For a complete guide on how to use all the features of Kivixa, please see the [User Documentation](DOCUMENTATION.md).

 ## Development

 To set up a local development environment, please follow the instructions in the [Developer Guide](DEVELOPER_GUIDE.md).

-## Contributing

-We welcome contributions!
-If you would like to help improve Kivixa, please see our [Contribution Guidelines](CONTRIBUTING.md).